-Every year, about 5 million Americans are treated for skin cancer, according to the Centers for Disease Control and Prevention.
+Bad HabitsAbout 5 million Americans are treated for skin cancer every year, according to the CDC.
+Click To Tweet

 Most skin cancers can be prevented by avoiding overexposure to UV rays from the sun or tanning booths.
 However, a CDC study found that fewer than 15% of men and 30% of women use sunscreen regularly on their face and other exposed areas when they are outside for more than one hour.

 Sunscreen use was especially low among non-Hispanic black people and those with less sun-sensitive skin, according to the CDC.

 Tanya Kit Caines, 38, a speech language pathologist from Brooklyn, New York, says she became more conscientious about sunscreen habits when she joined a Facebook group for women of color, which stressed the importance of sunscreen use.